Augustinian Province of England and Scotland: England

 The Augustinians, known from medieval times in England as the Austin Friars, came to England in 1248, when Richard de Clare, Earl of Gloucester and Hertford offered Augustinian friars in Normandy, land on which to establish their first foundation in England.
 Clare Priory thus became the first Augustinian foundation in the English-speaking world.
 Other houses were opened in quick succession.
 In 1253 they settled in London where "Austin Friars" was to become the most important house of the Order in England.

 The priory at Clare reflected the contemplative nature of the friars.
 The foundation in London reflected the missionary zeal of the new mendicant order.
 The next development, the setting up of houses in the university cities of Oxford (1266) and Cambridge (1289), represented the Order’s desire to further the study of theology and to maintain high standards of scholarship.
 Initially the houses in England had been part of the French Augustinian Province.
 By the year 1265 when the first provincial chapter was celebrated at Clare, England had become a separate province with its own prior provincial.
-Like all provinces, the English friaries came under the authority of the Prior General.
+Like all provinces, the English priories came under the authority of the Prior General.
 In 1291, Holy Jesus Hospital was founded at Newcastle upon Tyne.
-The friary served as a lodgings house because it was on one of the main roads to the north.
-(The building is used as the central office of the National Trust; The site holds remains of a 14th century church wall and window from the friary.
+The priory served as a lodgings house because it was on one of the main roads to the north.
+(The building is used as the central office of the National Trust; The site holds remains of a 14th century church wall and window from the priory.

 In 1300, the Austin Friars had twenty-two houses in Britain and a five priories in Ireland, which were then occupied principally by English Augustinians.

 Further expansion in England raised this number to thirty-four before the end of the fourteenth century.
 At the moment of its greatest expansion in 1350 the province would have numbered more than 700 friars and yet the fifteenth century saw it decline until at the moment of suppression in 1538 there were only 317 members.
 Fathers John Stone, Martin de Condres, and Paul of Saint William (all of Droitwich) were martyred at Canterbury in December 1538 for their adherence to papal supremacy despite Henry VIII's claims to the contrary.

 Among the members of the Province there were noteworthy writers: poet Osbern Bokenham, Biblical commentator and historian John Capgrave, Biblical translator Myles Coverdale, and William Flete, spiritual adviser to St Catherine of Siena.